bitnami/containers/bitnami/mariadb/README.md

 our MariaDB server accessible in another container with `mariadb` as it's hostname we would pass `--link mariadb-server:mariadb` to the Docker run command.

-The Bitnami MariaDB container also ships with a MySQL client, but by default it will start a server.
-To start the client instead, we can override the default command Docker runs by stating the command we want to run after the image name.
+The Bitnami MariaDB Docker Image also ships with a MySQL client, but by default it will start a server.
+To start the client instead, we can override the default command Docker runs by stating a different command to run after the image name.

 ```bash
 docker run --rm -it --link mariadb-server:mariadb bitnami/mariadb mysql -h mariadb -u root